 How are the FDA and industry finding common ground creating a culture of quality?

 How is the CfQ creating a competitive marketplace for device quality?

 What are the market and regulatory incentives for device manufacturers?

-Join Sean Boyd — Deputy Director for Regulatory Affairs, CDRH’s Office of Compliance — Francisco Vicenty — Mechanical Engineer, FDA — and Daniel R. Matlis — President, Axendia — on March 1st when they’ll discuss the effect the CfQ will have on med-tech manufacturers, healthcare providers, regulators and ultimately the patient.
+Join Sean Boyd — Deputy Director for Regulatory Affairs, CDRH’s Office of Compliance — Francisco Vicenty — Program Manager, Case for Quality, FDA — and Daniel R. Matlis — President, Axendia — on March 1st when they’ll discuss the effect the CfQ will have on med-tech manufacturers, healthcare providers, regulators and ultimately the patient.